-The Cathedral has a Director of Music, an Assistant Director of Music, a Principal Organist, Assistant and Sub Organist and Organ Scholars.
+The Cathedral has a Director of Music, an Assistant Director of Music, a Principal Organist (Currently Vacant), Assistant and Sub Organist and Organ Scholars.

 Leonie Hempton OAM, Director of Music

 Leonie joined the Cathedral in 1996, with an extensive background in music education.
 After graduating from Sydney Conservatorium, Leonie spent four years in England developing her skills as a pianist and accompanist.
 As a music educator, she has had vast experience in many areas of music and music education.
 She has taught in a number of secondary schools and worked as a vocal coach for the State Opera and State Theatre Companies of South Australia, as well as teaching at NIDA in Sydney.
 Leonie has conducted many community, university and school choirs.
-She also teaches music at Marryatville Special Interest Music High School.
+Formally Leonie taught music at Marryatville Special Interest Music High School, retiring in 2016.
 Leonie was awarded a Medal of the Order of Australia in 2014 for services to the community through music.

 Andrew Chatterton, Assistant Director of Music (Hon)